 Don’t let the accessibility of this trail fool you, you’ll get lush forest, lots of wildflowers, and great views of the Continental Divide.
 Starting from the base, take a short walk along Tunnel Hill Road and you’ll see Serenity Trail off to your left.
 Check it out toward the bottom of our summer trail map here.
 Continue on as far as you’d like on this out-and-back trail that also connects to the town trail systems.
 We like to wander this trail in the evening when the alpenglow lights up the surrounding peaks.

-Name a better pairing than Colorado and craft beer… this new brewery features an open-air patio and plenty of fresh brews, including kombucha on tap.
-You can also grab a tasty bite to eat from the food truck out back.
-We’d recommend the Korean bulgogi sub.
+Name a better pairing than Colorado and craft beer… this brewery features an open-air patio and plenty of fresh brews, including kombucha on tap.
+You can also grab a tasty bite to eat from the food truck in the front.
 While many visitors stick to the shops and breweries in Downtown Winter Park, just 5 minutes down the road you’ll find even more great offerings in Fraser.